Odizinne/ssrc/README.md

 ## How to use

-Get your adapter name and modes by running `xrandr` Edit the file to set your adapter name, display resolution, and stream resolution.
+Get your adapter name and modes by running `xrandr`

 If your display does not support your desired stream resolution, you might be able to create it.
 You can see plenty of tutorials online (xrandr create custom resolution)

+- `-s` Stream resolution.
+The resolution your screen will go to when stream is started.
+- `-d` Desktop resolution.
+The resolution your screen will go to when stream is stopped.
+- `-a` Adapter name.

-`python3 steam_stream_resolution_change.py`
+ex: `python3 steam_stream_resolution_change.py` -s 1280x800 -d 2560x1440 -a DisplayPort-0

-I recommend to autostart it.
+You can autostart it with the desired arguments for a more seemless experience.

 ## How does it work